Vendor performance evaluation guide: Tips, tools and resources

 As Joanne Spencer, Gartner Senior Director Analyst, explains:

 “Relationships with strategic vendors are increasingly key to business performance.
 When managed badly, large strategic vendors can become complacent, slow moving and intractable.”

-So, now your team is on the same page about why vendor evaluation is important and the role it plays in a thriving organization.
 The first step of effective vendor performance reviews is establishing key performance indicators (KPIs).

 “For a business owner who is looking for a shipping company, the biggest concerns might revolve around what is that supplier’s on time delivery track record, how many trucks they own, how many accidents have their drivers reported and what certifications do they hold.”

 Let’s use a financial services organization to illustrate.
 When they evaluate third-party software it’s a component oftheir financial wellness program.
 Their vendor review categories should include data security, uptime, effectiveness in feature delivery and more.